 - Ideally we will also arrive and leave by the entrances for our bubble.

 - Visitors, e.g. delivery drivers will not be allowed to enter the premises.

 - Doors and windows will be kept open at all times only where safe to do so to keep the premises well ventilated.
-Please be mindful that after 5pm the gates will be open during our trial.
+Please be mindful that after 5pm the gates will be open.

 - We will plan activities that minimise contact between children.